appianps/ps-plugin-appianrpa-Snippets/README.md

 1. Upload the zip file located in snippets-examples/credentials/console as is.
 It will automatically generate the robotic process with all the requirements needed.

-2. reate three credentials as described:
+2. Create three credentials as described:

 TEST_ROBOT